 - Assist with online access to MyChart®

 Global Patient Services is open Monday through Friday 7:15 a.m. - 5 p.m. and is located on the 4th floor of the clinic.
 Please come to Global Patient Services an hour before your first appointment.
 Depending on your schedule, we may instruct you to come the day before.
 If you need assistance, we can help you coordinate your transportation.
 A Patient Service Coordinator will register you and answer any questions you may have.
-Then, you will meet with a Financial Counselor.
+Then, you will meet with a Patient Financial Advocate.
 If you have not already paid, you will submit payment for your healthcare costs by your preferred method.

 During your downtime, we encourage you to explore the city of Weston and the Ft.
 Lauderdale area.
 We will gladly guide you and your family to area museums, shopping centers, places of worship, and events.